redhat-developer/vscode-java/README.md

 * `java.project.importOnFirstTimeStartup`: Specifies whether to import the Java projects, when opening the folder in Hybrid mode for the first time.
 Supported values are `disabled` (never imports), `interactive` (asks to import or not), `automatic` (always imports).
 Default to `interactive`.
 * `java.project.importHint`: Enable/disable the server-mode switch information, when Java projects import is skipped on startup.
 Defaults to `true`.

+New in 0.65.0:
+* `java.import.gradle.java.home`: Specifies the location to the JVM used to run the Gradle daemon.

 Semantic Highlighting
 ===============
 [Semantic Highlighting](https://github.com/redhat-developer/vscode-java/wiki/Semantic-Highlighting) is controlled by the `java.semanticHighlighting.enabled` preference.
 When enabled, it fixes numerous syntax highlighting issues with the default Java Textmate grammar.
 However, you might experience different small issues, particularly a delay when it kicks in, as it needs to be computed by the Java Language server, when opening a new file or when typing.